 Sunday March 27th, 7pm West London Synagogue

-The final concert of the festival takes place at West London Synagogue, and features performances by prominent amateur groups from different faith backgrounds alongside the professional choir of West London Synagogue.
-Please book tickets here
+The final concert of the festival takes place at West London Synagogue, and features performances by prominent groups from different faith backgrounds alongside the professional choir of West London Synagogue.
+For more information see our Past Performances page

 The Zemel Choir